-USAA began in 1922 when 25 Army officers got together and made the decision to insure each other’s vehicles.
+USAA began in 1922 when 25 Army officers gathered and decided to insure each other’s vehicles.

 USAA’s mission is to provide excellent service to its members.
-Standing financially strong, they can pay claims promptly, serve a growing membership, and invest in ways to better help its members.
+Standing financially strong, it can pay claims promptly, serve a growing membership, and invest in ways to help its members better.

-In addition to Medicare options, USAA offers a wide variety of insurance, banking, and investment options for its members.
+In addition to Medicare options, USAA’s life insurance company offers its members various health insurance, banking, and investment options.

 USAA has been a staple for military members and their families, offering auto, homeowners, and life insurance.
-They also have a strong presence in the Medicare market with Medicare Supplemental plans.
+They also have a strong presence in the Medicare market with Medicare Supplemental policies.